About Stinkwater Festival

 Wylie’s Baths opened in 1907 by Henry Wylie, and still operate today beyond the southern extremity of Coogee Beach.
 The Baths were the training ground for Olympic Silver medallist Mina Wylie, the first Australasian woman to win a silver medal for swimming at the Stockholm Olympics in 1912.
 They have been beautifully restored.
 The Coogee Surf Life Saving Club was established in 1907 in premises at the southern end of the beach.

 Today, Coogee is a bustling beach suburb with more than it’s fair share of restaurants bars and backpackers.
-A welcoming community of fit and healthy hedonists call it home.
+A welcoming community of (mostly) fit and (reasonably) healthy hedonists call it home.
+The rest of us have generally moved to Coogee Heights, aka Kingsford & Randwick.